-We provide information on current research and host a "Medication Information Exchange" encouraging members to share their experiences of the different disease modifying and symptom management drugs that are available.
+We host a "Medication Information Exchange" encouraging members to share their experiences of the different disease modifying and symptom management drugs that are available.
 This helps others to make more informed decisions about which direction to take with medication.
 Our staff and volunteers provide advice on community and statutory support, signposting life enhancing services.
 We host a variety of advice sessions from specialist providers such as Bowel and Bladder nurses and Benefits advisors.